asanchez75/apc-aa/misc/phpThumb/demo/readme.demos.txt

     your config file and server configuration and warn of any potential problems

+* phpThumb.demo.gallery.php - basic demonstration of a photo
+    gallery with ability to browse subdirectories.
+May use phpThumb.demo.showpic.php for fullsize popup display

+* phpThumb.demo.showpic.php - auto-resizes a popup window to
+    match the dimensions of the image it is displaying

 * phpThumb.demo.object.php - example of how to call phpThumb
     as an object.